reinhart1010/nix/docs/en/common/renice.md

 ---
 # renice

-Alter the scheduling priority/niceness of one or more running processes.
+Alter the scheduling priority/niceness of running processes.
 Niceness values range from -20 (most favorable to the process) to 19 (least favorable to the process).
 See also: `nice`.
 More information: <https://manned.org/renice>.